plforacle/database/olvm-on-oci-e5/olvm-engine/olvm-engine.md

 This lab assumes you have:

-- Completed the Lab 1 checkpoint
+- Completed the Lab 1 checkpoint, including Task 7 access validation and the TCP 443 ingress rule for the Administration Portal
 - Recorded the public IP address for `olvm`
-- Created or retained the `olvm-cluster-id_rsa` private key on your local machine
+- Downloaded and retained the `olvm-cluster-id_rsa` private key on your local machine
 - A local terminal (Windows PowerShell, macOS Terminal, or Linux terminal)
 - A local browser (Chrome, Firefox, or Edge)